isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 		<input type="radio" name="acc" id="acc3">
 		<label for="acc3">I like Libby, but it doesn't have an app for my device.</label>
 <div class="acc-body">
-  <p>If you can't download the app, you can use Libby in your web browser at <a href="https://libbyapp.com/library/nlb" target="_blank">libbyapp.com/library/nlb</a>.
+  <p>If you can't download the app, you can use Libby in your web browser at <a href="https://libbyapp.com/library/nlb" target="_blank" rel="noopener">libbyapp.com/library/nlb</a>.
 Do note that in the browser mode, you cannot download the eBooks or audiobooks for offline use.</p>
 </div>
 </div>